Sweeney's Reserve: Heritage listing

 Sweeney's Reserve was listed on the Queensland Heritage Register on 11 December 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Sweeney's Reserve is important as a former river crossing of Gympie Road, an early rafting ground, and a picnic and swimming spot dating to the interwar period.

 The reserve contains the remnants of the North Pine River crossing of Gympie Road as it existed between the 1870s and 1936.
-As the one of the earliest known remnants of the main coastal road north from Brisbane, the reserve provides uncommon evidence of the evolution of a route that was important in the development of the State's road network.
+As one of the earliest known remnants of the main coastal road north from Brisbane, the reserve provides uncommon evidence of the evolution of a route that was important in the development of the State's road network.

 As the location of a rafting ground from as early as 1859, the reserve is important in providing rare surviving evidence of the early period of the timber industry in the coastal region north of Brisbane.
 The North Coast was one of the first areas to be exploited for its timber and it developed into one the State's most productive timber regions by the middle of the 20th century.
 Due to the ephemeral nature of their activities, little evidence remains of timber getters' activities during the earliest period of the industry.

 The reserve is also indicative of leisure activities when the train was the primary means of transport.
 Located within walking distance of Petrie Railway Station, a short train trip from the city, the reserve was typically visited during the interwar period by over 1000 people on Sundays who combined a train trip with a day by the riverside picnicking and swimming.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.